SageHack/hacklair/content/my-favorite-documentaries.md

 +++
 date = "2015-06-20T18:16:08-04:00"
-title = "Documentaries"
-description = "Interesting documentaries to watch"
+title = "My favorite documentaries" description = "Interesting hacker activist documentaries to watch"
 +++

 Here’s a list of a docus I enjoyed and recommend.